Kaileshwar16/pomo-dj/README.md

-built a pomo app for single user goal work for multiple user simultaneosly
+built a pomo app for single user - checkpoint done goal work for multiple user simultaneosly